About the National Law Enforcement Roadway Safety Program

 Roadway Safety Train-the-Trainer Course

 Provide roadway safety training to your agency.
 Attend this 8-hour course where trainers will be given the resources and skills needed to teach the NLERSP training curriculum to other officers during academy or in-service training.
-Prerequisite: Trainers must complete the Roadway Safety for Patrol Officers course prior to attending this course.
+This course includes a teach-back exercise.
+Prerequisite: Trainers must complete the Roadway Safety Patrol Officer Course prior to attending this course.

 Request Training & Customized Technical Assistance